Jessie219-web/wiki-documents/docs/Cloud_Chain/Cloud/SenseCraft_Data/SenseCraft_Data_Platform/xiao-esp32c3-connect-sensecraft-data-platform-ai-advisor.md

 <div style={{textAlign:'center'}}><img src="https://files.seeedstudio.com/wiki/xiao-connect-sensecap/14.png" style={{width:700, height:'auto'}}/></div>

-At this point, congratulations you have mastered all the knowledge and content of XIAO access SenseCAP, we very much welcome you to use our XIAO and SenseCAP to utilize more of your creativity!
+At this point, congratulations you have mastered all the knowledge and content of XIAO access SenseCraft, we very much welcome you to use our XIAO and SenseCraft to utilize more of your creativity!

 ## Troubleshooting